mmatinm/Deep-Learning-Projects/System Identification and Control Using RNNs/Readme.md

 ### Position Control Performance
 ![Position Control](images/position_control.png)

-Make sure you save your generated images into the `/images` folder with these exact names.

 ## Contributing

 Feel free to open issues or send pull requests.
 Contributions like fixing typos, improving docs, or adding new features are always welcome!

-## License

-This project is available under the MIT License.
-See [LICENSE](LICENSE) for details.